 Seronegative rheumatoid arthritis is the diagnosis of rheumatoid arthritis without the presence of certain antibodies in the patient’s blood.
 It is one of two main types of rheumatoid arthritis diagnoses.

-In most cases of rheumatoid arthritis diagnoses, the patient tests positive for rheumatoid factor and/or anti-CPP antibodies.
+In most cases of rheumatoid arthritis, the patient tests positive for rheumatoid factor (RF) and/or anti-citrullinated peptides (CPP) antibodies.
 These indicate that the patient is seropositive and that they possess the antibodies that cause an attack on joints and lead to inflammation.
 These patients tend to have a more severe disease course with more joint deformities, x-ray damage, disability and inflammation outside of the joints.

-When a patient tests negative for rheumatoid factor and anti-CCP antibodies, yet they still display strong symptoms indicative of rheumatoid arthritis, they can achieve a diagnosis of seronegative rheumatoid arthritis.
+When a patient tests negative for RF and anti-CCP antibodies, yet they still display strong symptoms consistent with rheumatoid arthritis, they are given a diagnosis of seronegative rheumatoid arthritis.

-The seronegative part means they don’t possess the antibodies that seropositive patients do.
-Otherwise, seronegative patients may also simply possess extremely low levels of the antibodies – not enough to warrant a seropositive diagnosis.
+The term seronegative means they don’t possess the antibodies that seropositive patients do.
+In other words, seronegative patients may also simply possess extremely low levels of the antibodies – not enough for the test to detect.

 Seronegative rheumatoid arthritis patients must possess a distinct set of symptoms in order to be diagnosed.
 This is because the lack of antibodies in the blood makes it more difficult to reach a rheumatoid arthritis diagnosis.

 Some of the most important symptoms in diagnosing seronegative rheumatoid arthritis include:

 Though this is not an exhaustive list, the majority of these will support a rheumatoid arthritis diagnosis.
 If we compare these symptoms to seropositive rheumatoid arthritis symptoms, there are many similarities.
 However, many patients see these symptoms evolve and change over time.